Sugar Free Lemon Bars

 - Coconut Flour – Coconut flour helps to balance the natural oiliness of almond flour since it is drier and absorbs more liquid than other keto diet friendly flours.
 A little goes a long way.

-- Sugar-Free Sweetener - I like to use my homemade blend blend of xylitol, erythritol, and stevia in my recipes.
+- Sugar-Free Sweetener – I like to use my homemade low-carb sweetener blend of xylitol, erythritol, and stevia in my recipes.
 By using a combination of sugar alcohols with stevia you can use half the amount required of 1:1 sweeteners and regular sugar.

 - Cream Cheese – This makes the crust soft and tender while giving a boost of flavor!

-- Eggs - Eggs are the binder to hold the crust together.
+- Large Eggs – Eggs are the binder to hold the crust and filling together.

 This cream cheese based crust mixes up in no time.
 Just add the ingredients for the crust to your stand mixer and turn it on.
 If you don’t have a stand mixer you can mix this by hand or with an electric mixer.